Saartje87/pbjs-0.6/docs/PB-$.md

 * Idea: Array of DOM nodes, maybe even strings? or handle multiple arguments..

 > PB.$ only supports / returns elements which nodeType = 1 (ELEMENT_NODE) or 11 (DOCUMENT_FRAGMENT_NODE).
 So textnodes won't be returned.
+> If the contructor failed to handle the argument correctly it will return null instead of a collection.

 ###### Signature
 ```js